josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 nature and quantity of feedback that the IAO gets from the IETF community.
-One option discussed heavily and mostly rejected was the potential notion of an Advisory Council, that could be a venue for directly marshalling community feedback into the IAO structure.
+One option discussed heavily and mostly rejected was the potential notion of an Advisory Council, that could be a venue for directly marshaling community feedback into the IAO structure.

 It is unclear what kind of feedback mechanism -- other than email sent in response to an ietf@ietf.org mailing list post -- would be